 The dark humor of the phrase Up South

 When studying the Black origins of Rock’n’Roll music in the 1940s and 1950s for her book Black Diamond Queens, NYU Anthropology professor Maureen Mahon came across the phrase “Up South.”
-She described the phenomenon as Black migrants moving to industrial cities in search of better living conditions.
+She described the phenomenon as Black migrants moving to industrial cities in search of better living conditions, or at least steadier jobs.
 And what they found was that there were still restrictions on them.

 They described the conditions in these midwestern and western cities as “up south,” a bitterly humorous play on the common phrases “down south” and “up north.”

 An example of this was the Ville neighborhood in St. Louis, near Homer Phillips Hospital.
 It was a 5×9 block area where the population was 95% Black.
-You were safe, as long as you stayed in that area.
+Blacks were safe, as long as they stayed in that area.
 But over time, even that was dismantled.
 Vincent Schoemehl ran for mayor on a platform of reopening the hospital, but once elected, didn’t follow through.

 Much of this happened off the books.
 When I was searching for an apartment in the 1990s, I asked a lifelong St. Louisan why I couldn’t find much within 30 minutes of where I was working at the time.
 He said they don’t advertise, that you have to drive into neighborhoods and look for signs.
 He said it was a way to keep segregation in effect without breaking any laws.
 The Delmar Divide is an extreme example, but St. Louis wasn’t the only city that had such a thing.